Wild Tales (film)

-Wild Tales (Relatos salvajes) is a 2014 Spanish-language black comedy anthology film that was written and directed by the Argentine filmmaker Damián Szifron.
-The film, which is a co-production between Argentina and Spain, is composed of six standalone shorts with a common theme of catharsis, violence and vengeance.
+Wild Tales (Relatos salvajes) is a 2014 satirical absurdist black comedy anthology film, written and directed by the Argentine filmmaker Damián Szifron.
+The film, which is an Argentine-Spanish co-production, is composed of six standalone shorts with a common theme of catharsis, violence and vengeance.
 The film has an ensemble cast consisting of Ricardo Darín, Oscar Martínez, Leonardo Sbaraglia, Érica Rivas, Rita Cortese, Julieta Zylberberg, and Darío Grandinetti.
 Because of Szifron's desire to work with Darín and Martínez, these actors were allowed to choose the role they wanted.

 Four of the film's stories were partly based on Szifron's real-life experiences and were all planned either as thrillers or dramas.
 Wild Tales was co-produced by three Argentine studios, and Agustín's and Pedro Almodóvar's Spanish company El Deseo.
 The brothers joined Kramer & Sigman Films, Telefe Productions and Corner Contenidos after seeing Szifron's previous film On Probation (2005).
 Wild Tales was filmed in Argentina between April and May 2013, and cost US$3.3–4.5 million—70% of which came from Argentina and 30% from Spain.